mrgokul/koalas/README.md

 Koalas
 ======

 Lightweight Data Analysis Framework.
-Inspired from R and Python-Pandas, and adapted to a terri*** language called Java.
+Inspired from R and Python-Pandas.
+All because we wanted to learn Java.

 Two major concepts:
 * DataFrame